How to Use Sketch and Inscription

 For each decedent, fill in:

 First Name, Middle Name, and Last Name (all optional).
-If you already entered decedent names in the Cemetery & Logistics step when adding plot information, these fields will be pre-filled automatically.
-You can leave these blank if you don't have the names yet.
+If you already entered decedent names in the Cemetery & Logistics step when adding plot information, these fields are pre-filled automatically.
+You can leave them blank if you don't have the names yet.

 Date of Birth and Date of Death.
 Both fields accept any text format.
 Type the date however you want it to appear.
 Examples that all work: